-We are pleased to present the Village of Ashwaubenon's popular annual financial report (PAFR) for the fiscal year ended December 31, 2022.
+We are pleased to present the Village of Ashwaubenon's popular annual financial report (PAFR) for the fiscal year ended December 31, 2024.
 The PAFR summarizes the Village's financial information in a user-friendly and simplified format.
 Our goal in producing this report is to present the Village's finances in a manner that appeals to a wider audience, enhancing the interest and understanding of the Village's overall financial condition.

 Each year Ashwaubenon prepares financial information in our Annual Comprehensive Financial Report (ACFR), which presents audited financial information in a technical and detailed format.
 The format of the PAFR is intended to present the information in a summarized, easy to understand level, removing technical details.
+Only the General Fund and utility funds are reviewed in this PAFR.
 The PAFR is unaudited and does not comply with generally accepted accounting principles, although the financial information stems directly from the Annual Comprehensive Financial Report.
 Click the following link to view the ACFR in its entirety.